Totality for Mixed Inductive and Coinductive Types: Introduction

 \subsubsection{Circular proofs}

-The primary inspiration for this work comes from the ideas developed by L.~Santocanale in his work on circular proofs~\cite{Luigi:muBicomplete,Luigi:CircularProofs,Luigi:parity}.
+The main inspiration for this work comes from ideas developed by L.~Santocanale in his work on circular proofs~\cite{santocanale:mu_bicomplete,santocanale:circular_proofs,santocanale:parity}.
 Circular proofs are defined for a linear proof system and are interpreted in categories with products, coproducts and enough initial algebras / terminal coalgebras.
-In order to get a functional language, we need to add rules and interpret them in \emph{cartesian closed categories} with coproducts and enough initial algebras / terminal coalgebras (like the category of sets and functions, or the category of domains).

-What is described in this paper seems to amount to using a strong combinatorial principle (the size-change principle) to check a sanity condition on a circular ``preproof''.
-This condition implies that the corresponding cut free preproof (an infinite object) can be interpreted in a sufficiently well behaved category.
-This condition is strictly stronger than the one L. Santocanale and G. Fortier used in their work, which corresponded to the syntactical structurally decreasing / guardedness condition on recursive definitions.
+In fine, the criterion implemented in \chariot uses a strong combinatorial principle (the size-change principle) to check a sanity condition on a kind of circular proof (a program).
+This is strictly stronger than the initial criterion used by L. Santocanale and G. Fortier, which corresponds to the syntactical structurally decreasing / guardedness condition on recursive definitions.

-Note however that while circular proofs were a primary inspiration, this work cannot be reduced to a circular proof system.
-The main problem is that all such proof systems are linear and do not enjoy a simple cut-elimination procedure.
-Cuts and exponentials are needed to interpret the full \chariot language and while cuts can added to the original system of circular proofs~\cite{Luigi:cuts,Fortier:PHD}, adding exponentials looks extremely difficult and hasn't been done.
+However, while circular proofs were a primary inspiration, the~\chariot language cannot be reduced to a circular proof system.
+The main problem is that existing circular proof systems are linear and do not have a simple cut-elimination procedure, \ie an evaluation mechanism.
+Cuts and exponentials would be needed to interpret the full \chariot language and while cuts can be added~\cite{fortier_santocanale:cuts,fortier:PHD}, adding exponentials looks difficult and hasn't been done.

-Note also that more recent works in circular proof theory replace L.~Santocanale's criterion by a much stronger combinatorial condition.
-Without going into the details, it is equivalent to some infinite word being recognized by a parity automata (which is decidable)~\cite{doumanePHD,doumane_completeness}.
+More recent works in circular proof theory replace L.~Santocanale's criterion by a much stronger combinatorial condition~\cite{doumane:PHD,doumane:completeness}.
+It involves checking that some infinite words are recognized by a parity automata, which is a decidable problem.
 The presence of parity automata points to a relation between this work and the present paper, but the different contexts make it all but obvious.